Sourdough Starter Troubleshooting Guide and FAQ

 Q: How do I get started?

 A sourdough starter is a culture of naturally occurring wild yeast and lactic acid bacteria used to make naturally leavened, fermented bread.
-Sourdough staters are active organisms that requires regular feedings for best results.
+Sourdough starters are active organisms that require regular feedings for best results.

-If you’re new to sourdough and interested in creating a sourdough starter from scratch, I recommend checking out my favorite sourdough resources and tools before starting.
+If you’re new to sourdough baking and interested in creating a starter from scratch, I recommend checking out this list of my favorite sourdough resources and tools before getting started.

-While I don’t have a sourdough starter recipe (coming soon!), I recommend The Perfect Loaf starter guide or Baker Bettie’s starter guide.
-Be patient as it can take up to 2 weeks or longer to build an active, strong sourdough starter ready for bread baking.
+While I don’t have a sourdough starter recipe, I recommend The Perfect Loaf’s starter guide or Baker Bettie’s starter guide.
+Be patient as it can take up at least 2 weeks (or longer) to build an active, strong sourdough starter ready for bread baking.

 Q: Do I really need a kitchen scale?

 Yes.
-This is less of a deal-breaker for creating a starter, but absolutely vital for sourdough bread baking.
+This is less of a deal-breaker for creating a starter, but vital for bread baking if you’re looking to achieve consistent results.

-Volume measurements are wildly inaccurate (be sure to learn how to measure flour!) and won’t yield consistent or good results for this.
+Volume measurements are wildly inaccurate (on that note, be sure to learn how to measure flour properly!) and will not yield consistent results for sourdough baking.
 I recommend this basic scale, but any accurate scale with 1-gram increments will work.

-I’ve found these Weck jars to be perfect because they’re straight-sided, making them easy to clean and helpful for providing a visual cue to my starter’s activity.
+I’ve found Weck jars to be perfect because they’re straight-sided.
+This makes them easy to clean and offers a visual clue as to your starter’s activity level.

-You want to choose a container that meets the following criteria: 1) is easy-to-clean, 2) includes a lid, which can be set askew or is not completely airtight, 3) is appropriately sized and allows your starter to grow at least 3-4x in volume.
+If you would prefer to use something else, choose a container that meets the following criteria: 1) easy-to-clean, 2) glass, 3) includes a lid, which can be set askew or is not airtight, 4) is appropriately sized and allows your starter to grow at least 3-4x in volume.

 Q: Do I have to discard sourdough starter?
-How can I reduce waste?
+How can I reduce flour waste?

 Yes!
-Discard is required to maintain a healthy sourdough starter.
-This actually reduces waste.
-Also, please remember that homemade bread is less wasteful/resource-intensive than packaged store-bought bread too.
+Discarding part of the starter is required to maintain a healthy sourdough starter.
+This actually reduces waste, as it means your starter remains small and requires less flour during feedings.
+Also, please remember that homemade bread is less wasteful and less resource-intensive than packaged store-bought bread.

-I scale down my starter when I’m not baking bread and scale it up during the previous night’s feeding (same ratios, just larger quantities) when I plan on making sourdough bread the next morning.
-Please remember that you can always scale a starter up or down (keeping the feeding ratios constant).
+When I’m not baking bread, I scale down my starter.
+If I do plan on making bread, I simply scale it up during the previous night’s feeding (same feeding ratios, just larger quantities) before preparing sourdough bread or sourdough pizza dough the next morning.
+Please remember that you can always scale a starter up or down; the volume of your starter does not have an impact on its strength.

-The best way to reduce sourdough starter discard is to maintain a small starter or use the sourdough discard in other sourdough discard recipes or bread baking.
-You can also compost it.
+The best way to reduce the amount of sourdough discard during each feeding is to maintain a small starter or use the discard in sourdough discard recipes or for bread baking.
+You can also compost discard or gift dry sourdough starter to friends.

 Note: If you want to use the discard, but don’t want to bake every day, you can compile the discard into one jar at each feeding and store this in the refrigerator.
 You’ll need to bring it back to room temperature (wake it up!) or give it additional feedings, depending on what you are using it for.

-Q: Why do some starter guides call for different flours?
+Q: Why do some starter guides call for different types of flours?

 Methods will vary depending on a baker’s preference and experience.
 While you can make a sourdough starter with many flour types (do not use bleached flour for any bread baking), whole grain flours will generally yield faster results.

-Rye flour is one of the best, as it is higher in nutrients, which can speed up the process.
+Rye flour is one of the best, as it is higher in nutrients than other whole grain flours.
+Extra nutrients will often speed up the process.
 If you don’t have access to rye flour, organic whole wheat flour is the next best option.
-Most starter guides will transition flour types and feeding ratios over time.
+Most starter guides will transition flour types and instruct you to change feeding ratios as it builds strength.

 Q: What kind of flour should I feed my starter?